EMBL-Design-Language/Information-Architecture/README.md

 The importance of each major facet varies according to user needs at a given time; a user might:
 - look to connect a person at EMBL;
-- connect with bioinformatics;
+- find a bioinformatics service/tool;
-- the ongoings of EMBL Rome; or
+- read about news from EMBL Rome; or
-- structural biology research being performed by Jane Doe at Grenoble.
+- discover structural biology research being performed by Jane Doe at Grenoble.

 ### 3. Support multiple relationships: A world of parents, funders, sponsors, collaborators
-To come. (will reference work done for ELIXIR)
+To come. (will reference work done for ELIXIR; see owncloud documents for now)